Gastroesophageal Reflux Disease (GERD)

 Gastroscopy

-An endoscopy can also be used for a biopsy, where a small part of the oesophagus is collected and tested for other conditions such as Barrett’s Oesophagus or oesophageal cancer
+An endoscopy can also be used for a biopsy, where a small part of the oesophagus is collected and tested for other conditions, such as Barrett’s oesophagus or oesophageal cancer.

-Ambulatory (24 hours) Esophageal pH Test
+Ambulatory (24 hours) Oesophageal pH Test

 Oesophageal Manometry